Newport, Jamestown, Block Island, RI: New England Surf and Turf Holiday

 Newport’s palatial, Victorian mansions are notoriously expensive to maintain.
 Many in a neglected state have recently become hot properties competitively bid on as vacation homes by preservationist millionaires.
 As new money moves in, and elite society expands, history seems poised to repeat itself.

 For yachtsmen, the influx of capital is a positive trend.
 Larry Ellison, the billionaire founder of Oracle, purchased Beechwood mansion in 2010, and two adjacent properties in 2012.
 He filed plans to restore Beechwood as a public museum for his 19th-century art collection.
 At the time, local yachtsmen correctly predicted that Ellison and his BMW-Oracle Racing team were favoring Newport as the host of the America’s Cup races.

 Newport is a bustling seaport town where historical wonders and inspirational modern achievements are often found side by side.
-Yachting enthusiasts will feel at home.
-There are yacht races and sports clubs, lovely beaches, trails for hiking and biking and a delightful downtown area to poke around in.
+Therefore, yachting enthusiasts will feel at home.
+There are yacht races and sports clubs, lovely beaches, as well as trails for hiking and biking.
+There is also a delightful downtown area to poke around in.
 If you only have a day on your itinerary, you will find it is hardly enough to see and do everything.

 Newport: some of our favorite things to do…

 The Breakers, ca 1895, a National Historic Landmark, was the summer home of Cornelius Vanderbilt II.